baileyvanwormer/SpotifyToPDF/README.md

 Using Postman for backend testing.

 User Spotify access token is kept in API header rather than URL query for security, see Postman.
+Want to reflect this in front end code for MVP.